KentStateRobotics/Control3/README.md

 # KSRCore
 2021 Robot controller and remote manager\
 Python with C++ extensions\

+## Design Goles:
-Must be compadable with Windows and Ubuntu on both AMD64 and ARM processors\
+ - Compadable with Windows and Ubuntu on both AMD64 and ARM processors\
+ - Easy for inexperienced programemrs to start contributing
+ - Minimize setup complexity
+ - Reliable and testable

 # Setup
 Install python 3 https://www.python.org/downloads/\